 What is an Availability Zone?

 An availability zone (AZ) is a logical data center entity that may comprise one or more closely located physical data centers or buildings.
 Although it can consist of multiple facilities, an AZ operates as a single failure domain.

 Typically, cloud regions encompass at least two, ideally three, availability zones (AZs).
 All AZs are fully independent, featuring redundant power, cooling, and networking resources, and are interconnected within a region via dedicated high-bandwidth, low-latency links.

 The precise distance between AZs depends on the region and the specific cloud provider.
-For instance, to deliver Azure Cloud Services in Northern Virginia, Microsoft has set a self-imposed requirement for its data centers to be located within approximately 12.5 miles (20 kilometers) of existing data centers in their regional network.
+For instance, to deliver Azure Cloud Services in Northern Virginia, Microsoft has set a self-imposed requirement for its data centers to be located within approximately 12.5 miles (20 kilometers) of existing data centers in its regional network.

 Organizations usually choose the AZ closest to their physical location.
 Moreover, it is advisable to run redundant workloads across geographically dispersed AZs to take advantage of the high availability and resiliency they offer.

 When organizations host or replicate resources across multiple AZs, an AZ no longer becomes a single point of failure.
 Organizations can design their cloud infrastructure to automatically failover between AZs to avoid interruptions in case of malfunction or downtime.
 Deploying virtual machines (VMs) in multiple AZs within the same region does not incur any additional charges; however, there is a cost for data transfer between VMs located in different AZs.

 Fault Tolerance vs High Availability

 Organizations can achieve high availability by replicating resources across multiple AZs within the same region.
 However, fault tolerance is a slightly different concept that requires deployment or replication across multiple regions.